tmplt/daredevil-small/README.md

 ## Deployment

-1. Connect the MCU to your system via USB;
+1. Connect the MCU to your system via USB.
-2. connect the power source to the MCU (if CAN functionality is wanted);
+2. Connect the power source to the MCU (if CAN functionality is wanted).
-3. start a GDB server by executing `./gdbserver.sh` in a separate shell instance, and
+3. Start a GDB server by executing `./gdbserver.sh` in a separate shell instance.
-4. program your application via `cargo run [--example <example-name>]`.
+4. Program your application via `cargo run [--example <example-name>]`.

 The target application will be flashed automatically, and a breakpoint will be installed at the start of `main`.